USEPA/lfg-calc-py/lfg_calc_py/methods/README.md

 7. _landfill_lifespan_: int, the number of years the landfill remains open after the waste is disposed.
 Also the number of years for which the calculation will run, if neither calc_year nor landfill_close are specified.
 Default is 100 (WARM default).
+8. _unit_: unit of measurement for methane gas.
+Default is tonnes CH4.

 ## Model parameters
 1. _model_type_: required, str, YAML file format for model (single-year input vs multi-year input)